U.S. judge calls recess in Manafort trial; to resume in midafternoon

-(Reuters) - The U.S. judge in the fraud trial of former Trump campaign Paul Manafort called a recess on Friday due to other matters, and said the trial would resume in the midafternoon.
+(Reuters) - The U.S. judge in the fraud trial of former Trump campaign Paul Manafort called an unexpected break on Friday, citing other matters, as the prosecution sought to clarify comments made by the judge for the second day in a row.

-Witnesses will be called when the court resumes at 1:45 p.m.
+Witnesses will be called when the trial resumes at 1:45 p.m.
 EST (1745 GMT), making it unlikely the prosecution will be able to wrap up its case on Friday, as it had expected earlier.

 Manafort, who headed the Trump campaign for several months, faces 18 felony counts of bank fraud, tax fraud and failing to disclose about 30 foreign bank accounts.